harshi-cse/cse15l-lab-reports/lab-report-4-week-8.md

 *Is there a small change in our code that can fix snippet 2 / related cases with nest parentheses, brackets, and escaped brackets?*

-We can fix our code with a small change by checking for the indices of backticks with respect to the brackets and parentheses. ...
+We cannot fix our code with a small change.

+If the index before the index of any identified open / closed bracket / parenthesis contains a backslash, that bracket / parenthesis should be ignored and the new index for that variable should be set as the next valid occurence of the character without a backslash.

+However, it becomes challenging to check for

 ---